JaakobJ/RepoUpYours/README.md

 There are some useful $ words which you can use in the title and description:
 - $FILENAME - This word is changed to the filename when sent to a site
 - $DATE - This word is changed to the date found in the filename when sent to a site.
 Currently working date types are: 20200816 ; 200816 ; 2020-08-16 ; 2020.08.16
 - $EP - This word is changed to the episode number in the filename when sent to a site.
-Currently working date types are: S01E01 ; EP01 ; Ep01 ; E01 (it isn't limited to just two numbers, it can also be S123E456 or E78910, etc.)
+Currently working episode types are: S01E01 ; EP01 ; Ep01 ; E01 (it isn't limited to just two numbers, it can also be S123E456 or E78910, etc.)